Symmetry and composition in probabilistic theories: Probabilistic Models and Theories

-{\em Remark:} It is tempting to require, as a matter of definition, that states on a tensor product ${\mathfrak C}$ of test spaces $\mathfrak A$ and $\mathfrak B$ be {\em determined} by their restricions to ${\mathfrak A} \times {\mathfrak B}$ (a condition Barrett [Bar05] calls the {\em global state assumption}).
-When this condition is satisfied, conditions (i) and (ii) above guarantee that $\Omega({\mathfrak C})$ will be a tensor product, in the sense of [BBLW07, BBLW08], of the state spaces of $\mathfrak A$ and $\mathfrak B$, and, in particular, that $V({\mathfrak C})$ will be linearly isomorphic to $V({\mathfrak A}) \otimes V({\mathfrak B})$.
-However, as noted by Barrett (see also [KRF87]), this assumption is quite strong, being violated in real and quaternionic QM.
+{\em Remark:} It is tempting to require, as a matter of definition, that states on a tensor product ${\mathfrak C}$ of test spaces $\mathfrak A$ and $\mathfrak B$ be {\em determined} by their restrictions to ${\mathfrak A} \times {\mathfrak B}$.
+When this condition --- called {\em local tomography} in \cite{BBLW07, BBLW08} --- is satisfied, When this condition is satisfied, conditions (i) and (ii) above guarantee that $\Omega({\mathfrak C})$ will be a tensor product, in the sense of \cite{BBLW07, BBLW08}, of the state spaces of $\mathfrak A$ and $\mathfrak B$, and, in particular, that $V({\mathfrak C})$ will be linearly isomorphic to $V({\mathfrak A}) \otimes V({\mathfrak B})$.
+However, this assumption is quite strong, being violated in real and quaternionic QM.
 For purposes of this paper, I prefer to keep to the more permissive definition above.